 It isn’t just the BRCA gene that puts you at risk of breast cancer; it is the combination of many risk factors with estrone conversion being one of the most important.
 Given the information Dr. Gant has just provided us, a woman with a BRCA gene mutation can significantly reduce her risk of developing breast cancer by simply not drinking alcohol, taking certain supplements and eating better foods, and avoiding exposure to pesticides and herbicides.

-Plus, there are a variety of other steps you can take to prevent breast cancer; a double mastectomy is not only unnecessary, but may possibly make you even more vulnerable to cancer.
+Plus, there are a variety of other steps you can take to prevent breast cancer; a double mastectomy is not only unnecessary but may possibly make you even more vulnerable to cancer.
 As I see it, removing body parts when it isn’t really necessary, is not an empowering and liberating choice.
-This step should be taken only as a last resort, not as a preventative measure.
+This step should be taken only as a last resort when cancer has already taken over, not as a preventative measure.